-- C. No more than one principal building and its accessory buildings as regulated by this Ordinance may be located in any one lot used as a residential lot.
-This section does not apply to Multifamily Developments, as defined by the Freeport Subdivision Ordinance, and which are part of an approved subdivision.
-[Amended, Effective 10/03/17] - D. Lots which abut more than one street shall provide the required front yard setbacks along every street except as specifically provided for in the Freeport Subdivision Ordinance. - E. The use of any building, structure or land shall comply with the performance standards of this Ordinance.
+- D. Lots which abut more than one street shall provide the required front setbacks along every street except as specifically provided for in the Freeport Subdivision Ordinance. - E. The use of any building, structure or land shall comply with the performance standards of this Ordinance.
 The Codes Enforcement Officer, when reviewing an application for any permit required by law, shall determine that a use complies with all performance standards applicable. - F. When a lot is transected by a zoning district boundary, the regulations set forth in this Ordinance for each district shall apply to the area of the lot in each district, except as permitted by Section 201.H below. - G. Excavation or filling and earthmoving as described in Section 509 D.2. shall be permitted in any district unless otherwise regulated by this Ordinance.
-Ponds, as regulated in Section 525, and short term excavations, as regulated in Section 509, are permitted in any district unless otherwise regulated by this Ordinance. - H. When part of a lot is in a Resource Protection District RPI, that area in the Resource Protection I District shall be counted toward the required minimum lot area of the other District only if all other applicable space standards can be satisfied within that part of the lot which is in the other district. - I. If residential and non-residential uses are located on the same lot, the area of the lot must equal or exceed the sum of the minimum lot areas required for each user, except in the Village District I (V-I), Village Commercial District I (VC-I), Village Commercial District II (VC-II), Village Commercial District IV (VC-IV), Medium Density Residential District II (MDR II), Village Mixed Use District 1 (VMU-1), Village Mixed Use District 2 (VMU-2), Village Mixed Use District 3 (VMU-3), Commercial District I, Commercial District III, Commercial District IV, and as provided in Section 402.II.C. below.
+Ponds, as regulated in Section 525, and short term excavations, as regulated in Section 509, are permitted in any district unless otherwise regulated by this Ordinance. - H. When part of a lot is in a Resource Protection District RPI, that area in the Resource Protection I District shall be counted toward the required minimum lot area of the other District only if all other applicable space standards can be satisfied within that part of the lot which is in the other district. - I. If residential and non-residential uses are located on the same lot, the area of the lot must equal or exceed the sum of the minimum lot areas required for each use, except in the Village District I (V-I), Village Commercial District I (VC-I), Village Commercial District II (VC-II), Village Commercial District IV (VC-IV), Medium Density Residential District II (MDR II), Village Mixed Use District 1 (VMU-1), Village Mixed Use District 2 (VMU-2), Village Mixed Use District 3 (VMU-3), Commercial District I, Commercial District III, Commercial District IV, and as provided in Section 402.II.C. below.
 For the purposes of this section, accessory structures and facilities such as but not limited to sewage and water pumping stations, telephone electronic stations, and electrical transformers, to public utilities are considered to be residential uses. {Amended, Effective 06/19/12} - J. No building or structure which is not a dwelling unit as defined in this Ordinance may be used as a residence. - K. Public sewer pump stations are exempt from the space standards and landscape setback requirements of this Ordinance.